Christophe de Margerie: Career

 On 23 July 2011, he and 15 other heads of French companies asked the French government to pay more taxes.

 In May 2013, Total was fined $398.2 million in a settlement with U.S. authorities over allegations the company paid $60 million in bribes to obtain oil and gas contracts in Iran between 1995 and 2004.
 French prosecutors desired to charge de Margerie for corrupting foreign public officials and misuse of company funds.
 Later that year, citing lack of evidence, de Margerie was acquitted by a Paris court in charges relating to an Iraq oil-for-food scandal, in which Total was accused of using bribery and other illicit means to access Iraqi oil between 1996 and 2003.

 Death

 Margerie died in an aircraft crash in Moscow on 20 October 2014, along with the three-member crew (Yann Pican, Maxime Rassiat and Ruslana Vervelle).
-The aircraft, the Dassault Falcon 50, hit a snowplow on take-off from the Vnukovo International Airport.
+The aircraft, a Dassault Falcon 50, hit a snowplow on take-off from the Vnukovo International Airport.

-Margerie was returning to Paris after a meeting at the country house of Russian Prime Minister Dmitry Medvedev, near Moscow, subsequent to a business leaders' meeting in Gorky.
-The two men had been discussing investments in Russia amid the 2014 pro-Russian unrest in the East of Ukraine and the resulting Western sanctions imposed on Russia as a result of the standoff.
+Margerie was returning to Paris after a meeting at the country house of Russian Prime Minister Dmitry Medvedev, near Moscow, subsequent to a business leaders' meeting in Gorki.
+The two men had been discussing investments in Russia amid the 2014 pro-Russian unrest in the East of Ukraine and the resulting international sanctions imposed on Russia as a result of the standoff.
 French authorities opened a manslaughter investigation.